Home | Evidence-Based Treatment Modalities | Dialectical Behavior Therapy

 Safety Structure for the Crisis Phase

 The clinical signals that most often call for residential DBT — active suicidality, recent suicide attempt, significant self-harm — require the safety and daily clinical contact that residential structure provides.
+This applies whether the primary diagnosis is BPD, chronic-suicidality-with-treatment-resistant-depression, PTSD with severe self-harm, or another presentation where the crisis phase requires more than outpatient care can hold.

 Integrated Treatment for Co-Occurring Conditions